 The classic Cobb Salad served in many restaurants across the country originated in Hollywood in the 1930s at the Brown Derby restaurant.
 It’s said to be named after the owner of the restaurant.

-The most popular salad dressing in the world was invented in Santa Barbara in the 1950s.
+The most popular salad dressing in the U.S. originated in Santa Barbara in the 1950s.
 It’s made from buttermilk, sour cream, yogurt, onions, garlic and other seasonings.

 A fusion of California and Japanese cultures, the California sushi roll features crab meat, avocado, cucumber, rice and seaweed.
 It was initially created in Los Angeles in the 1960s to make sushi more accessible to those who were hesitant to eat it.
 It’s also an inside-out version of traditional Japanese sushi, where the seaweed is outside the rice.